dotnet/android/Documentation/guides/AndroidAssetPacks.md

 2. There is no IDE support for building this type of project.

 Having the user go through a number of hoops to implement this for .NET Android or .net Maui is not ideal.
-We need a simpler method.